 18) Repeat the same steps in ‘Outbound Rules’

-With these above steps, your client Windows 10 PC is ready to use the TFTP client.
+With these above steps, your Windows 10/11 PC is ready to use the TFTP client.

 The below message indicates that the file transfer is successful.
-The file will be downloaded at the location where you are executing the command.
+The file will be downloaded at the location where you execute the command.
 In this case, it is C:\Users\Dinesh folder.

-The below command shows the successful file upload to the TFTP server by Windows TFTP client.
-The file will be uploaded to the root of the TFTP settings on the server.
-We do not have any option to select the location.
+The below command output shows the successful file upload to the server by the Windows TFTP client.
+The file will be uploaded to the root of the TFTP server.
+We do not have any option to change the upload location.

 As I’m using the Solarwind TFTP server in this example, the above command uploaded the file to this root location.

-There you go, we learned how to install the Windows built-in TFTP client on Windows 10 and how to ensure that is working fine.
-We showed the simple steps to upload and download a file using the TFTP client.
-By the way, this method is applicable for Windows 8.1 and server versions also.
+There you go, we learned how to install the built-in TFTP client on Windows 10/11 and how to ensure it works fine by modifying the firewall settings.
+Also, we showed the simple steps to upload and download a file using the TFTP client.